 - DSD clinics are held 2 to 3 times a month.
 Before we schedule your first visit, we have an intake process to make sure your child will see the right specialists for their condition — urgently, if needed.

 - The nurse and scheduler work with your family, the rest of the DSD team and your child’s other doctors at Seattle Children’s to coordinate appointments and treatments.
 They help everyone here care for your child as a whole person.

 - When your child is older and ready to move from pediatric care to adult care, the DSD team helps with the transition.
 We start talking with teens a couple of years ahead of time to strengthen the knowledge and skills they’ll need to manage their own care.
-We also connect them with doctors who have experience caring for adults with DSDs and CAH.
+We also connect them with doctors who have experience caring for adults with DSDs.

 - We take time to explain your child’s condition, provide resources and answer all your questions.
 We help you fully understand your treatment options and make choices that are right for your child and family.